|Random Old Ads!

-|Hurrican is a multi-scrolling action shooter game developed by German developers Poke 53280 and distributed as a freeware for Windows PCs.
-This is not a DOS game.
-The reason for being in this section is the fact that it resembles one of the best retro games in history.
-I'm referring to the Turrican 2 which is actually the main core of Hurrican.
+|Hurrican is a multi-scrolling action shooter game developed by the German Poke 53280 (awesome job guys!) and distributed as a freeware for the Windows based PCs.
+This is NOT a DOS game and the reason for being in this section is the fact that it resembles one of the best games in gaming history, Turrican 2: The Final Fight, which is actually the main core of Hurrican.

-Hurrican is a sci-fi action shooter game loosely based on the famous Turrican 2 Amiga and Atari ST video game.
-The story takes place in 2138.
+Hurrican is a Sci-Fi action shooter game loosely based on the famous Turrican 2: The Final Fight Amiga and Atari ST video game.
+The story takes place somewhere in 2138.
 The Dreadnought spaceship (your ship) is sent on a secret mission.
-After successfully accomplishing the ship sets course to return to Earth but on the way it receives a distress call saying that the alien forces of planet Takatis are planning to attack the Earth and destroy it (under the commands of their crazed leader, Dr. Geng X).
-Before returning to Earth, the Dreadnought must travel to Takatis planet to investigate the situation.
-Takatis is a planet with a similar-to-Earth environment, full of plantation, waters, volcanoes and other elements.
-While on the planet's boundaries the Dreadnought is attacked by an air defense system and while the damage is high the Commander plans for an emergency landing.
-During a harsh and crush landing, no one manages to survive, except you.
-You are a veteran soldier, wearing an armor and carrying various upgradable weapons.
-Your main weapon is a plasma gun with unlimited ammo and can hold up to 3 different types of ammunition like an upgradable spreadshot that can kill multiple aliens since it spreads in a wider area, a blue colored laser beam that's powerful enough to destroy larger species and a bounce shot which actually looks like a bunch of bouncing balls that can kill various enemies even if they are covered (or hidden) in corners.
+After successfully accomplishing the ship sets course to return to Earth but on the way it receives a distress call saying that the alien forces of planet Takatis are planning to attack the Earth and destroy it (under the commands of a crazed leader named Dr. Geng X).
+Before returning to Earth, the Dreadnought must travel to Takatis planet and investigate the situation.
+Takatis is a planet with a similar-to-Earth environment, plantation, waters, volcanoes and other elements.
+While on the planet's boundaries, the Dreadnought is attacked by an air defense system and while the damage is high the Commander plans for an emergency landing.
+During a harsh and crush landing, no one manages to survive, except of you.
+You are a veteran soldier wearing an armor and carrying various powerful weapons.
+Your main weapon is a plasma gun with unlimited ammo and can hold up to 3 different types of ammunition like a 3-way spread-shot that can kill multiple aliens since it spreads in a wider area, a blue colored laser beam that's powerful enough to destroy larger species and a bouncing shot which actually looks like a bunch of bouncing balls that can kill various enemies even if they are under cover (or hidden) in corners.
 These types of ammunition can be obtained by various power-ups you collect on the way.
-Your secondary weapon is a powerline (an unlimited one) with which you can sweep enemies around you and electrify them.
-Your third weapon is a vertical double energy-blast which can kill anything approaching to your left and right sides.
-The latter weapon is limited so you must use it wisely and only under critical conditions.
+Your secondary weapon is a power-line (an unlimited one) with which you can sweep enemies around and electrify them.
+Your third weapon is a vertical two-ways energy-blast which can kill anything approaching to your left and your right side.
+The latter is limited so you must use it wisely and only under critical conditions.
 Finally, you can also transform into a razor-sharp wheel (just like in Turrican 2) and pass through narrow areas or kill multiple enemies by mutilating them or by leaving a grenade behind.
 Your time for each of the 9 enormous levels is limited to 700 seconds, but you can gain extra time by collecting diamonds.
-The game is quite tough because you must also avoid obstacles or gaps that may cause instant death.
+The game is quite tough because you must also avoid obstacles or deadly pits that may cause instant death.
 And the challenge doesn't stop there since you are prompt to confront a big boss to finish each level.
 The game can be played either with a keyboard or with any PC (or XBOX 360) joypad.

 PC (ms-dos based)

 |CPU: Various processors from Intel,AMD, Cyrix, varying from 4.77Mhz (Intel 8088) to 200Mhz (Pentium MMX) and up to 1995 (available on this site)

 MEMORY: 640Kb to 32MB RAM (typical up to 1996)